reportportal/docs/src/md/src/WorkWithReports/InvestigationOfFailure.md

 6. Click "Add" button.
 The link to the bug will be shown on the Step and Log levels of the failed item.

-You have several possibilities to add link to JIRA:
+There are several ways to link an issue to Jira defect
 * via defect editor on Step and Log view;
 * via Action menu on Step level (Actions > Link issue);
 * via "Link issue" on Log level;